gnudatalanguage/gdl/paper/paper.md

 # Summary

-We present GNU Data Language (`GDL`), an open-source free incremental compiler for the scripts written in Interactive Data Language (`IDL`), a computer language once widely used for scientific data analysis, especially in the fields of astronomy, geosciences, biology, hyperspectral and medical imaging.
+We present GNU Data Language (`GDL`), an open-source free incremental compiler for programs written in Interactive Data Language (`IDL`), a computer language once widely used for scientific data analysis, especially in the fields of astronomy, geosciences, biology, hyperspectral and medical imaging.
-`GDL` 1.0 aims at full compatible with modern `IDL` language specification, including partial support of `IDL` 8 specification and above.
+`GDL` 1.0 aims at full compatibility with modern `IDL` language specification, including partial support of `IDL` 8 specification and above.
-`GDL` is also partially compatible with `PV-WAVE`, another data analysis language that forked from `IDL` and shares parts of `IDL` syntax and library interface.
+`GDL` is also partially compatible with `PV-WAVE`, another data analysis framework forked from `IDL` and sharing parts of `IDL` syntax and library interface.
 `GDL` has been developed to closely mimic the behavior of the `IDL` compiler and libraries distributed by Harris Geospatial Solutions, so that the existing `IDL` scripts to be compatible with `GDL` without any modifications.
 `GDL` also comes with an integrated development environment (IDE), `GDL Workbench`, based on Eclipse Rich Client Platform (RCP),